Western Golf Alliance Charter and Bylaws

 Section 6-1, On the Club Calendar: The fiscal calendar for the Club is biennial, from October 1 of each even numbered year, through September 30 of the subsequent even numbered year.

-Section 6-6, On Major Events: The Club conducts two primary and significant biennial events - the biennial meeting, and the Western Golf Alliance Open; These events are held over a 2-6 day period within 120 calendar days prior to the termination of the fiscal calendar; The location of these events is established by the Competition Committee; Information about these events is communicated to the members by the Club Secretary well in advance, under a defined schedule; The biennial meeting has a specific pre-defined agenda.
+Section 6-6, On Major Events: The Club conducts two primary and significant biennial events - the biennial meeting, and the Western Golf Alliance Open; These events are held over a 3-7 day period between April 1 and October 31 of even numbered years in conjunction with the fiscal calendar; The location of these events is established by the Competition Committee; Information about these events is communicated to the members by the Club Secretary well in advance, under a defined schedule; The biennial meeting has a specific pre-defined agenda.

 Section 6-7, On Quorums: A legal quorum for any meeting is 50 percent of the members present in person or by proxy, and requires that either the Club President or Vice President be present.